junxit/us-congress-bills-115/bill.md

   - **(2)** by redesignating paragraph (3) as paragraph (4); and
   - **(3)** by inserting after paragraph (2) the following new paragraph:
     > - **(3)** subsection (f) of this section, including any regulations issued thereunder; or

+- **(c)** *GAO study and report* Not later than 2 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to Congress a report on the impact of furnishing information pursuant to subsection (f) of section 623 of the Fair Credit Reporting Act (15 U.S.C.
+1681s–2) (as added by this Act) on consumers.